• Skip to main content

 La Mundial (Cordoba, Argentina)

-La Mundial is the thinnest building in Latin America, and looking at it, you can see how odd it is.
+From the front, it looks normal, but La Mundial is the thinnest building in Latin America.
+Looking at it from the side, you can see how odd it is.
 But what really makes it one of the strangest buildings in the world is its history, a fascinating tale of a family feud.

 Two brothers owned a plot of land divided equally, with one section closer to the street.
 In the 1920s, the city widened the street, taking a substantial chunk of the front property.
 The brother in front asked to redivide the sections, keeping them even, but the one in back refused.